 In addition to her love for teaching and learning from people involved with socio-environmental politics, Grace has over fifteen years experience in the private sector, having worked with foreign trade, international marketing and business management.

-Grace is currently a Post-doctoral research officer at the London School of Political Science (LSE), where she is working with Dr. Charles Palmer on a Newton Fund Project on Participatory Approaches to Natural Resource Conservation in the Brazilian Amazon.
-Previously, she has held teaching positions at King’s College London and SOAS, University of London.
+She was a postdoctoral research officer at the London School of Political Science (LSE), where she worked with Dr. Charles Palmer (LSE) and Dr. Edilza Laray (State University of Amazonas – UEA) in a Newton Fund Project on Participatory Approaches to Natural Resource Conservation in the Brazilian Amazon.
+Grace has has also held teaching positions at King’s College London and SOAS, University of London.

 - global human and environmental security